 Recommended Equipment: Medikits, Concussion Grenades, Smoke Grenades, Acid Grenades.

-- Ranger can be picked over Extra Conditioning for a tiny bit more offensive presence and a nice throw range increase.
+- Impact can be picked over Ranger for a more offensive presence and the ability to break OW after smoking.

 - Smoke And Mirrors and Shadowstep allow complete immunity to reaction fire as far as this build is concerned (but you will still get shot if using Medikits!).